Ericsson/dataplanebook/_sources/glossary.rst.txt

       correctness of the program.

    :ref:`Fast path <Fast Path>`
-      The dataplane fast path is part of the data plane application that handles the bulk of the packets.
+      The data plane fast path is part of the data plane application that handles the bulk of the packets.

    FIB